Interview: Gail Needleman: Music Is Something You Do

 by Richard Whittaker, Apr 16, 2012

-Gail Needleman teaches music at Holy Names University in Oakland, California.
-Her work as a writer and teacher addresses the essential role of music in the moral and spiritual development of children.
-She is the recipient of the Parsons Fellowship from the Library of Congress for research in American folk music, and is the co-creator of the American Folk Song Collection website, a pioneering online resource of American folk songs for teaching music to children.
-We met at her home to talk about music...
+Gail Needleman taught music at Holy Names University in Oakland, California.
+Her work as a writer and teacher addressed the essential role of music in the moral and spiritual development of children.
+She received a Parsons Fellowship from the Library of Congress for research in American folk music, and is the co-creator of the American Folk Song Collection website, a pioneering online resource of American folk songs for teaching music to children.
+We met at her home in Oakland to talk about music...

 Richard Whittaker: How did music enter your life?
 What were the early experiences?